barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/API.md

   - Signs the download payload with `FILES_LINK_SECRET` and includes an `exp` timestamp (epoch seconds) that expires 15 minutes after issuance.
   - The `formats` array is optional; when omitted the handler falls back to `docx` + `pdf`.
 Unsupported values are ignored.
   - The flattened `docx`/`pdf` keys remain for backward compatibility, but callers should prefer the `links` map so new formats (such as `json` or `xlsx`) flow through automatically.
+  - Token payloads store the normalized charter and sanitized filename base.
+Use `/api/charter/normalize` server-side if you need to reproduce the payload structure.
   - Callers should surface a friendly message when the route fails because `FILES_LINK_SECRET` is missing; see the health endpoint below.

 ## Charter download – `GET /api/charter/download`